ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/perf.md

 Linux `perf` works on both the Arm server and the Raspberry Pi 4.
 Arm servers have additional perf events because of the different processor type.

-An example event which is included on the Arm server is stalled-cycles-backend.
+An example event which is included on the Arm server is `stalled-cycles-backend`.
 This event is not available on the Raspberry Pi 4.

 Run a `tar` command to compress the Linux kernel source tree and count the `stalled-cycles-backend` event.